-All relevant staff are trained in the use of epi-pens and inhalers and in recognising the signs that a child with type 1 diabetes needs immediate intervention.
-The school SENCOs have attended many training sessions regarding the recent changes within SEND and the impact this will have upon our school.
+All relevant staff are trained in the use of epi-pens and inhalers and in recognising the signs that a child with epilepsy needs immediate intervention.
+The school SENCOs attend training sessions and keep up to date with changes within SEND and the impact this will have upon our school.
 As a result, the SENCOs are able to feedback to staff and make adjustments in the school to accommodate these changes.
 Training and CPD are important to us at Moorlands and this is seen as an ongoing process.